alina-hartford/techcatalyst-de-AB/activities/week5/miniProject/README.md

 ```

 ## Inserting data into created tables in Snowflake
-Before I inserted data intomy tables, I made sure I set up my external stage so that I could access the data in my S3 Bucket.
+Before I inserted data into my tables, I made sure I set up my external stage so that I could access the data in my S3 Bucket.
 I also created a Parquet file format so that Snowflake would be able to read the Parquet files I had created.
+I then read and inspected the schema of the parquet files to understand which columns are accessible and what their types are.
 ```sql
 --inserting data into SONGS_DIM table from songs_table in S3
 INSERT INTO SONGS_DIM (SONG_ID, SONG_TITLE, ARTIST_ID, SONG_YEAR, SONG_DURATION)